 Update 05/13/2019: The settings required to remove Judder have changed.
 We've updated our text below.

 Update 05/10/2018: We retested 24p playback on the C8 with firmware version 04.10.05, and it is now able to remove Judder from all sources, except when BFI is enabled(Motion Pro set to 'On').

 The TV is consistently able to remove judder from native 24 fps content, whether that content is played from the native apps or external sources such as a Blu-ray player.
 It can also remove judder consistently from 60 fps content.

-To enable this feature when playing 24p content from an external player, the 'Real Cinema' option must be turned on, and 'TrueMotion' must be set to 'User' with both the 'De-Judder' and 'De-Blur' sliders set to zero.
+To enable this feature when playing 24p content from an external player, the 'Real Cinema' option must be turned on.
+Previously, it was required to set the TruMotion sliders to '0' as well.

 The LG C8PU does not support any of the variable refresh rates technologies such as G-Sync, FreeSync, or the native VRR which will be available in HDMI 2.1.

 The LG C8P supports all the most common input signals including HDR.
 It has very good low input lag that is consistent regardless of input format, so there should be no issues for most gamers.
 Input lag at 4k @ 60Hz outside of game mode is among the lowest we have ever tested.
 It supports chroma 4:4:4 and 1080p @ 120 Hz, which is good for use as a monitor.